 Getting your affairs in order is an important part of preparing for the future.
-Here are four important legal documents that every adult should consider:
+Here are four important legal documents that every adult should consider.

 A will is a legal document that sets out what you want to happen to your things after you die.
-There are lots of options for making a will - you can purchase a will kit, write one yourself or have a lawyer draw up a will professionally.
+There are lots of options for making a will - you can buy a will kit, write one yourself or have a lawyer draw up a will professionally.
 These can be complex documents, and if you make a mistake, it could mean that your wishes don't get carried out.

 Enduring Power of Attorney

 An enduring power of attorney allows you to nominate a person who will be able to help in your financial affairs and make financial decisions and/or or attend to the payment of bills and expenses if you are unable to do so yourself due to illness or loss of capacity.

 This legal document authorises a person of your choice to make important personal, lifestyle and treatment decisions on your behalf should you ever become incapable of making them yourself.
 This could include decisions about where you live and support services you receive.

 Advanced Care Directive

 This enables you to make decisions now about the treatment you would want - or not want - to receive if you ever became sick or injured and couldn’t communicate your wishes.
 It effectively becomes your voice.